logdna/logdna-agent-v2/docs/README.md

 To install a specific version you should ensure you checkout the tag for that version before applying any YAML files from the current tree.

-For example to install the a particular 2.2 beta you would run
+For example to install a particular 2.2 beta you would run the following command in the repo's root directory before following the install instructions relevant for your cluster.

 ```bash
 git checkout 2.2.0-beta.10
 ```
-in the repo's root directory before following the install instructions relevant for your cluster.

 * [Installing on Kubernetes](KUBERNETES.md#installing)
 * [Installing on OpenShift](OPENSHIFT.md#installing)